AUSTRALIAN BUFFALO HUNTERS

 Q 13.
 How are my Trophies Exported ?

 Australian Buffalo Hunters are a certified AQIS Australian Quarantine Inspection Service treatment facility (also listed with EU Traces), and we clean, treat, and package our hunters trophies.
 We next get them to an Export company with decades of experience sending trophies, who will contact you.
 They will obtain a State Veterinary Certificate and a Certificate of Origin.
-Please bring your Taxidermy and Freight company details on your hunt.
+Please provide your Taxidermy and Freight company details before your hunt.

 ANY MORE QUESTIONS..?
 PLEASE ASK...